Why it matters

 How do I improve my average position?

-Earn editorial coverage in sources the AI considers authoritative (this moves you earlier in citation-based responses), create content that directly answers the queries you want to rank for, ensure your schema markup is clean, and maintain freshness — LLMs favor recently-updated sources.
+Earn editorial coverage in sources the AI considers authoritative (this moves you earlier in citation-based responses), create content that directly answers the prompts you want to rank for, ensure your schema markup is clean, and maintain freshness — LLMs favor recently-updated sources.
 See the Improve your Perplexity citations playbook for detailed tactics.